Louis, Grand Dauphin: Biography

-The Duke of Saint-Simon wrote in his Mémoires that the Monseigneur, who had neither vices nor virtues, was devoid of any wisdom and knowledge and "radically incapable of acquiring any" and that aside from being very lazy, he was without imagination or any capacity for thinking, as well as devoid of any taste, apathetic and "born to boredom".
+The Duke of Saint-Simon wrote in his Mémoires that the Monseigneur, who had neither vices nor virtues, was, in his opinion, devoid of any wisdom and knowledge and "radically incapable of acquiring any" and that aside from being very lazy, he was without imagination or any capacity for thinking, as well as devoid of any taste, apathetic and "born to boredom".

 Saint-Simon, who for many years had placed all his hopes for a future enlightened government of France in the eldest son of the Grand Dauphin, admitted that on the day that the prince died, he had flashes of joy crossing his mind at the thought that he would soon be gone, both himself and France having all to gain from the unexpected death of the Grand Dauphin, adding that "to his extreme shame" he couldn’t help having fleeting moments of anxiety during that day at the thought that the sick prince might survive his illness.

 Philippe Erlanger writes the following in his book about the life of Louis XIV:

 Louis XIV secretly nursed the same suspicious jealousy of the Grand Dauphin that Louis XIII had once shown to himself.
 No prince could have been less deserving of such feelings.

 The Monseigneur, as the heir to the throne was now known to have inherited his mother's docility and low intelligence.
 All his life he remained petrified with admiration of his formidable father and stood in fear of him even while lavish proofs of 'affection' were showered upon him.
 The best way for the Monseigneur to do someone an injury was to commend him to the royal favour.
 He knew it, and did not conceal it from his rare petitioners.

 Louis XIV saw to it that his son's upbringing was quite the opposite of his own.
 Instead of a devoted mother and an affectionate and likeable tutor, the Dauphin had the repellent and misanthropic Duc de Montausier, who ruthlessly applied the same methods that had so disturbed Louis XIII.
 They annihilated his grandson.

 Bossuet overwhelmed his backward pupil with such splendid lessons that the Dauphin developed a lasting horror of books, learning and history.
 By the age of eighteen, the Monseigneur had assimilated almost none of the knowledge amassed to so little purpose, and the apathy of his mind was second only to that of his senses.

-He was very indolent.
+He was perceived to be very slothful.
 As an adult, his favorite amusement was lying stretched in a sofa tapping the point of his shoes with a cane.
 Nonetheless, his generosity, affability, and liberality gave him great popularity in Paris and with the French people in general.
 Louis was one of six legitimate children of his parents.
 The others all died in early childhood; the second longest-lived, Marie Thérèse of France, died at the age of five when Louis was 11.

 According to John B. Wolf, Louis XIV had a low opinion of his son, writing: